-Capital Health Plan Retiree Advantage covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
+Capital Health Plan State of Florida Retiree Advantage covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
 If you receive services not covered by our plan or services obtained out of network and were not authorized, you are responsible for paying the full cost of services.